Get Back Deleted Messages on iPhone

 This is meant for the person to try out at this point, who has synced iPhone with iTunes or Finder and backed it up to the computer.
 If you've backed up your phone, you don't have to enter recovery mode to restore the device and have it updated; instead, you just use that backup to restore the iPhone without an update in a quick manner.

-Learn how to restore iPhone without updating software via iTunes backup:
+Learn how to restore an unavailable iPhone without updating software via iTunes backup:

 1. Connect the device to the computer it has synced to before it's disabled.